spider-robinson/echo_buddy/README.md

     an application that solves analogies using word embeddings

  To run an Alexa skill, run the Flask-ask app in the correct folder and create an ngrok tunnel to localhost:5000.
-Use the generated secure-url as the endpoint on the configuration tab.
+Use the generated secure-url as the endpoint on the configuration tab of the Alexa Skill Builder.
 For individual instructions and intent schema, see the README files for each individual app.

  ## Contains Python packages for: